guikarist/rl-asc/README.md

 ```

 ## Virtual environment
-From the general python package sanity perspective, it is a good idea to use virtual environments (virtualenvs) to make sure packages from different projects do not interfere with each other.
+From the general python package sanity perspective, it is a good idea to use virtual environments (virtualenvs) to make sure packages from different projects do not interfere with each other (For using **Conda**, see the next paragraph).
 You can install virtualenv (which is itself a pip package) via
 ```bash
 pip install virtualenv
 ```